-The sustainable minimum exclusion criteria are based on information from an external data provider and coded in pre- and post-trade compliance.
+The sustainable minimum exclusion criteria, as well as the Sub-Fund specific minimum exclusion criteria, are based on information from an external data provider and coded in pre- and post-trade compliance.
 The review is performed at least half yearly.